Nosayba/kpart/README.md

 #### Test Example
 A testing script is available under [kpart/tests/example.sh](tests/example.sh).
-The script assumes SPEC-CPU2006 benchmark is available and runs multiple copies of SPEC apps, then profiles their cache needs and partitions the last-level cache among them using KPart.
+The simple script is designed to demonstrate how to invoke KPart.
+It runs multiple copies of a microbenchmark app which traverses an array (available under kpart/lltools), then profiles their cache needs and partitions the last-level cache among them using KPart.

-### Intel Bug with LLC Classes of Service 10, 11
+### Intel Bug with LLC partition numbers 10, 11
-Discuss bug here.
+We found that in Intel Broadwell D-1540 processor, the LLC partitions numbered 10 and 11 cannot be mapped to two different classes of service (COS); i.e. any COS mapping that includes one of these partitions will automatically include the other partition as well.
+Therefore, when assigning partitions to classes of service on this processor model, one must make sure that 10 and 11 are always assigned to the same COS.

 ### Contributors
 * Nosayba El-Sayed, CSAIL MIT/QCRI, HBKU